10.5 Youth workers

 Commonly, the name of the profession would rather be used in relation to professional workers, often paid, within youth centers, in youth outreach, streetwork or social services.
 The volunteers in youth organisations would not be labelled with this name, rather being called activists, or NGO workers.

 There are no general national criteria for youth worker profession as defined above.
 But, there are specific criteria to be a youth worker in day care centres, regulated by the 2011 Law on supporting family and the foster care system [Ustawa z dnia 9 czerwca 2011 r. o wspieraniu rodziny i systemie pieczy zastępczej.], which defines the criteria for opening up a day care centre, criteria for the staff and very basic criteria for the work programme.
-This law regulates qualifications for employed with diverse functions in day care center.
+This law regulates qualifications for employed with diverse functions in day care centre.
 For a general youth worker there is a necessity for having a higher education degree in pedagogy, special pedagogy, psychology, sociology, social work, family studies, or a degree from a different faculty supported with additional education on the postgraduate level within psychology, pedagogy, family studies, resocialization or qualification courses from pedagogy of care, or upper-level education with at least three-year experience of working with young people or families.
 Additional criteria are set for a psychologist, pedagogue, therapist and child-carer working in such centers.
-All of those persons, have also fulfill three other rules:
+All of those persons, have also fulfil three other rules:

-- Not being now or in the past deprived of parental responsibility, and their parental authority is neither restricted nor suspended;
+- not being now or in the past deprived of parental responsibility, and their parental authority is neither restricted nor suspended;

 - was not convicted by a final judgment of an intentional crime or intentional tax offense.

+As summarised in the report of Tomi Kiilakoski (2018), Poland is in the group of countries with youth work structures in need to be developed in order to better support education, development of competences and recognition of youth worker profession.
 Concerning the education and training of youth workers, there is no specific vocational education schools, or higher education programmes that grant a qualification/diploma of a youth worker.
 There exist some postgraduate courses (weekend-based) related to care for children and young people, psychology or pedagogy in relation to children and adolescents.
 There are neither top-level policies or guidelines in regards to youth worker education or learning, and there only exist rules applying to those employed in Day Care Centers (described above).
 There does not exist a specific procedure to validate competences gained by youth workers through non-formal and informal learning.

 Finally, much investment is also done in the training of scout leaders and managers (through The Scout Movement Development Governmental Programme for 2018-2030).
 Within this programme, funding can be granted at activities within Task 1.
 Support for education and programme activities in scouting organisations and Task 2.
 Institutional support for scouting organisations.
 Particularly, within task 1, the programme funds trainings of scout leaders in relation to methodology of working with young people as well as specialised training (e.g. medical, sport, management, logistics) and educational traineeships.
 Importantly, the training is not directed only at adult leaders, but also under-aged volunteers in order to build their leadership capital.